How to Grip a Pickleball Paddle

 When holding the paddle with the continental grip, you want to place your hand on the handle with the first knuckle of your index finger on the 2nd bevel.

-Here’s an easy way to Hold the paddle using the continental grip:
+Here’s an easy way to hold your hand on the paddle using the continental grip:

 Another option is to put your hand out in front of you as if you are shaking someone’s hand, and then hold the handle of your paddle.
 It should line up on the 2nd bevel which is the correct position for the continental grip.

 Remember these 2 points when holding the paddle:

 - The pickleball paddle should be resting more in your fingers and not on the palm of your hand (so you aren’t choking the pickleball handle)